Careers Provision at DGS

 Careers at a Glance at DGS and Didcot Sixth Form

 Our national award-winning DGS Careers delivery is centred around providing high quality, meaningful encounters with employers and timely, advice and guidance to allow all pupils to make informed progression choices at different transition points.
-We are proud of the fact that we were the first, and still one of the few schools in Oxfordshire, to have fulfilled all eight of the national Gatsby Careers Benchmarks.
+We are proud of the fact that we were the first, and still one a minority of schools in Oxfordshire, to have fulfilled all eight of the national Gatsby Careers Benchmarks.

 Careers